 Since 1966 the US Coast Guard and the US Air Force have jointly operated the National SAR School, redefining programs as the needs of the services have evolved.
 Each service provided the expertise from its area of responsibility and shared in the burden of instruction across lines of responsibility.

 The mission of the school is to provide standardization and professionalism within the search and rescue community.

-The Air Force element of the National SAR School provides academic instruction on inland search planning and procedures to SAR professionals from all U.S. military branches, various U.S. government agencies, volunteer SAR organizations, as well as members of the international SAR community.
+The Inland SAR School is an element of the National SAR School which provides academic instruction on inland search planning and procedures to SAR professionals from all U.S. military branches, various federal, state and local government agencies, volunteer SAR organizations, and members of the international SAR community.
 The National SAR School is located at USCG Training Center Yorktown.
 Directions to the base can be found here.

 Inland SAR Planning Course (ISPC).
 The ISPC is a five (5) day resident and exportable course designed to teach advanced search and rescue theory and its application to land and air searches for missing persons and aircraft.
 The target audience is SAR leaders in federal, state, and local emergency services and law enforcement, as well as Civil Air Patrol, international, and volunteer SAR agencies -- those few people who are responsible for the planning and overall conduct of inland search missions.